DaniilsSergejevs24/cinema_project/README.md

-Inspiration lab
+# Inspiration lab

-🎬 Project Overview
+# 🎬 **Project Overview**

 The project is a Cinema Booking Application designed to offer a smooth and user-friendly platform for moviegoers to explore available films, read about them, and book their seats with ease.
 The system is designed with two types of users in mind: regular users and administrators.
 Each user type has a set of dedicated features tailored to their needs and permissions.

-Core Features
+# **Core Features**

-1. Movie Browsing
+**1. Movie Browsing**

 Users can view a list of currently available movies.

 Each movie has:

 ·      A title

 ·      Poster

 ·      Genre

 ·      Description or synopsis

 ·      Showtimes

 ·      Rating

-2. Seat Booking System
+**2. Seat Booking System**

 Users can:

 ·      Choose a movie and showtime

 ·      View the seating layout

 ·      Select available seats

 ·      Confirm and pay for their bookings

 ·      Seats once booked are locked for other users, preventing double-booking.

-3. User Account System
+**3. User Account System**

 Users can:

 ·      Register and create an account

 ·      Login/logout securely

 ·      Upload a profile picture

 ·      Change/update their password

 ·      View their booking history

-4. Admin Dashboard
+**4. Admin Dashboard**

 Admins have extended capabilities, including:

 ·      Add/edit/delete movies

 ·      Manage showtimes

 ·      Monitor seat bookings

 ·      Manage users (view, block/unblock)

 ·      Upload movie posters and trailers

 ·      View application statistics and user activity

-5. Authentication and Security
+**5. Authentication and Security**

-Passwords are stored securely using hashing.
+Passwords are stored **securely** using hashing.

 Sessions or tokens are used to maintain user login status.

 Basic security validations in place to prevent unauthorized actions.

-6. User Interface & Experience
+**6. User Interface & Experience**

 Clean, responsive design for easy use on mobile and desktop.

 Real-time updates on seat availability.

 Clear navigation between pages (home, movie details, account, etc.)

-In-Depth Functional Flow
+# **In-Depth Functional Flow**

-    Home Page – Displays movies currently showing, maybe categorized by genre or popularity.
+1. Home Page – Displays movies currently showing, maybe categorized by genre or popularity.

-    Movie Detail Page – When a user clicks on a movie, it leads to a detailed page with synopsis, cast, showtimes, and a “Book Now” button.
+2. Movie Detail Page – When a user clicks on a movie, it leads to a detailed page with synopsis, cast, showtimes, and a “Book Now” button.

-    Seat Selection Page – Graphical or tabular seat layout, showing available, selected, and booked seats.
+3. Seat Selection Page – Graphical or tabular seat layout, showing available, selected, and booked seats.

-    Booking Confirmation Page – Summary of selected seats, movie, date/time, and total price.
+4. Booking Confirmation Page – Summary of selected seats, movie, date/time, and total price.
 Payment interface (if included).

-    Profile Page – Users can update personal info, view past bookings, and manage their profile picture.
+5. Profile Page – Users can update personal info, view past bookings, and manage their profile picture.

-    Admin Panel – Only accessible to admins.
+6. Admin Panel – Only accessible to admins.
 Allows full control over the content of the platform (movies, users, etc.)